amigavision/amigavision.github.io/best.md

 The AmigaVision team recommends the [SuperStation One] — $199 + shipping/tax.

+*Disclaimer: We are not associated with SuperStation One or Retro Remake in any way, and these are not affiliate links — we simply believe this is the best MiSTer FPGA platform available right now.*

 ![SuperStation One](/images/superstation.png)

 Unlike traditional MiSTer setups, SuperStation One comes as a complete, assembled console with built-in ports and a polished injection molded (non 3D-printed) enclosure — making it much more accessible to non-DIY users while delivering MiSTer accuracy out of the box, at a reasonable price.